CHC33015 – Certificate III in Individual Support – Disability – for Domestic Students

 Overview

-By undertaking the Certificate III in Individual Support (Disability) qualification you will develop the knowledge and skills to work as a support worker, specialising in the area disability support.
-You will be providing quality care and person centred support to the individuals with disability in their homes or in community settings.
+By undertaking the Certificate III in Individual Support qualification, you will develop the knowledge and skills to work as a support worker in the community, home or residential care setting.
+You will be providing quality care and person-centred support to people who may require support due to ageing, disability or some other reason in their homes or in community settings.

 Online training is available for this course.

-Please note: The course duration may vary for individual students based on their current academic and work experience.
-All students will be assessed on an individual basis for their ability to meet the course requirements within an extended or reduced time frame.
+The course duration may vary for individual students based on their current academic and work experience.
+All students will be assessed on an individual basis for their ability to meet the course requirements within an extended or reduced timeframe.

 Location